H-ZeX/FTP-Implement/README.md

 #### Result

-- In my computer(Intel i7-8550U, 16G memory, no SSD), when the `StressTest.MaxCmdConnectionCnt` below **`10240`**, the test will run success, and using linux's `ftp` command to communicate with the server, the response is very fast.
+- In my computer(Intel i7-8550U, 16G memory, no SSD), when the `StressTest.MaxCmdConnectionCnt` below **`10240`**, the test will run success, and using linux's `ftp` command to communicate with the server while run the test, it response fast.